rrDumpTruck/Obsidian.Vault/Archive-Recap.md

 Led by Argus the party makes their way into the Fleshcrafter's guild in Opportunities Guild Square.
 Leaving them at the door Argus makes sure none of the party members are bleeding.
 The Party meets Aorta for the first time...
 A pleasure I'm sure.

+Skreep:
+Ask around if anyone has heard of the name Verona (Private) [S1 Complete]

 ---